-The lakeshore comes with an abundance of fall hiking opportunities, along with jaw-dropping cliffs and scenic rivers.
+The lakeshore has abundant fall hiking opportunities, jaw-dropping cliffs, and scenic rivers.
 Kick back with a fishing rod, or get the heart racing with some mountain biking through the blazing trees.

-The small city of St. Johns holds a special place in my heart as I traveled to Uncle Johns Cider Mill every October as a child.
+The small city of St. John holds a special place in my heart as I traveled to Uncle John’s Cider Mill every October as a child.
 It’s here you can spend the entire day enjoying farm-fresh apple cider, apple picking, apple donuts, and pumpkin picking.
-It’s a popular place for families and young kids to get into the Michigan fall spirit.
+It’s a popular place for families and young kids to enter the Michigan fall spirit.